4 Essential tips for creating a project charter

 4. Keep it brief, yet whole

-5. The goal is to give your team, or anyone reading the charter a high-level, yet the whole overview of the project.
+5. The goal is to give your team or anyone reading the charter a high-level overview of the project.
 Another goal is to set expectations on paper regarding scope, budget, major milestones, goals, constraints, assumptions, and any known risks.

 Define the why

 Answer the question: Why are you starting this project?
-To kick-off, the charter, start by adding 1 – 2 short paragraphs with background information.
-By doing this, it helps clear any doubt and provides context on why this project now exists.
+To kick off the charter, start by adding 1 – 2 short paragraphs with background information.
+This will help clear any doubt and provide context for why this project now exists.

 Spend time defining the project’s scope

 One of a project manager’s worst nightmares is scope creep.
-As a project manager, you’re tasked with juggling the triple constraint – time, cost, and scope, ultimately impacting the quality of work.
-If one of the triple constraints slips, then the other two are compromised in some way.
+As a project manager, you’re tasked with juggling the triple constraints of time, cost, and scope, ultimately impacting the quality of work.
+If one of the triple constraints slips, the other two are compromised somehow.

-Just as important as it is to define the scope, it is also very important to define what is out of scope in a separate statement.
-This helps create a clear message and hopefully circumvent scope creep.
+Determining the scope and what is out of scope in a separate statement is just as important.
+This helps create a clear message and, hopefully, circumvent scope creep.

 Project Charter template